 The Group, of which the Company is a part, has developed a Group Governance Framework which is underpinned by a Group Governance Manual and associated processes.
+This encompasses all key policies and procedures for example, the Group Code of Business Conduct.

-In late 2008, the CR framework was enhanced to further drive sustainability performance, provide greater focus to programmes and activities, and to enable a more consistent approach to reporting.
-The CR activities are framed around five core themes:
+The CR activities are framed around four core themes:

-- 1. Insightful and transparent products meeting customer needs

-- Best people for the best performing business

-Protecting the environment

-- 4. Supporting local communities
+- 1. Fair and transparent products meeting customer needs - 2.
+Best people for the best performing business - 3.
+Protecting the environment - 4.
+Supporting local communities

-- 5. Accountability and governance